CS480UIC/dbs-city_sustainability/documentation/glossary.md

 **ID (PK)**\
 Data Type: INTEGER\
 Description: ID is the primary key for waste_management.
 Each waste_management will have a unique ID that it can be identified with.\
 Maximum: 1-1.
-The ID is unique and each ID can only describe one waste_management
+The ID is unique and each ID can only describe one waste_management.

 **city_id (FK)**\
 Data Type: INTEGER\
 Description: city_id refers to the city that the waste_management is a part of.\
 Maximum: 1-1.
 Since each waste_management can only be part of one city, no waste_management will have the same city_id.
-Each waste_management can only have one city_id
+Each waste_management can only have one city_id.

 **pollution_rate**\
 Data Type: INTEGER\